 An Assyrian Christian born and raised in Iran, Juliana Taimoorazy is the founder and president of the Iraqi Christian Relief Council, an organization that raises awareness about the persecuted church in Iraq and helps Assyrian refugees resettle in the United States.
 Smuggled out of Iran in 1989 to avoid religious persecution, she sought asylum in America and obtained her master’s degree in instructional design from Northeastern Illinois University.
 Since then she has held numerous positions in media and the nonprofit world, and has advocated on human rights everywhere from television and radio to the halls of Capitol Hill.
 She enjoys reading nonfiction, listening to opera and classical music, and disrupting polite conversation with talk of religion and politics.
 She is fluent in Farsi and Assyrian.

-Shadi Khalloul, chairman of the Israeli Aramaic Christian Association, acts as a spokesperson for the Christian Israel Defense Forces Forum.
-Prior to his studies, Khalloul served as a lieutenant in a paratrooper division of the IDF.
-He is an entrepreneur and one of the community leaders involved in activities to revive Aramaic-Syriac as a spoken language among Maronites and other Christians in Israel.
+An Aramean Christian Maronite Israeli, Shadi Khalloul is chairman and founder of the Israeli Christian Aramaic Association, and acts as a spokesperson for the Christian Israel Defense Forces Officers Forum.
+Shadi served as a lieutenant in a paratrooper division of the IDF, and today is a captain in the IDF reserves.
+He is founder of the first Christian-Jewish youth pre-military preparatory program.
+Shadi was the first native Christian Aramean candidate for Knesset with the Jewish Zionist party in the 2015 elections.
+He is an entrepreneur and a community leader working to revive Aramaic-Syriac as a spoken language among Maronites and other Christians in Israel.
 He is a staunch believer in the importance of nurturing a close relationship between Christian and Jews in Israel.
 He holds a degree in international business and finance from the University of Las Vegas.

 Faydra Shapiro is an Orthodox Jew with a lifelong interest in Christianity.
 She is the founding director of the Israel Center for Jewish-Christian Relations, and holds a Ph.D. in Religious Studies.
 Faydra began her career as a university professor in Canada in a department of Religion and Culture, where she worked for 13 years.
 Her first book won a National Jewish Book Award in 2006.
 Faydra also writes regular academic articles and popular op-eds on Jewish-Christian relations, and is passionate about her mission of creating greater understanding between Jews and Christians.
 She has a special heart for growing greater consciousness in Israel of the region’s persecuted minorities.
 Her most recent book is Christian Zionism: Navigating the Jewish-Christian Border.
 Faydra was born in Canada, and proudly returned her family to their ancestral homeland of Israel in 2008.
 She lives happily with her husband and many children in a tiny hilltop community in the Galilee.